Montanakids.com | Official Montana Website

 Smokejumper parachuting down.

 Smokejumper Visitor Center is located in Missoula, Montana.
-Take the Reserve Street Exit and follow signs to the Smokejumper Base located 1/4 miles west of the airport.
+Take the Airway Boulevard Exit (Exit 99) off Interstate 90 and follow signs to the Smokejumper Base, located about ½ mile west of the airport terminal at the Aerial Fire Depot, 5765 West Broadway Street, Missoula, MT 59808.

 Thanks for visiting the Montana Kids' Site!
 We hope you've found the information both educational and entertaining.
 If you have comments or suggestions on ways we can improve the site please send us email at montanakids@visitmt.com.